Buckland, Tasmania: History

 The area around Buckland was originally settled around 1820.
 It was called the Prosser Plains as it was near the Prosser River.
 The oldest remaining house dates from 1826, and is called Woodsden.
-The village was renamed Buckland by the then governor, John Franklin in 1846, gaining its name from William Buckland the Dean of Westminster.
+The village was renamed Buckland by Governor John Franklin in 1846, gaining its name from William Buckland, the Dean of Westminster.
 The Buckland Inn was built in 1841 and licensed in 1845.

 Prosser's Plains Post Office opened on 19 October 1838, was renamed "Buckland" around 1884 and closed in 1981.

-The St John the Baptist Church foundation stone was laid on 22 August 1846 by Fitzherbert Adams Marriott the arch deacon of Hobart.
+The St John the Baptist Church foundation stone was laid on 22 August 1846 by Fitzherbert Adams Marriott, the arch deacon of Hobart.
 The foundation stone has an inscription that reads: "That God may in this place be glorified, and the prayers and praises of the faithful continually offered until Christ shall come again".
 However the inscription is now on the inside of the wall.

 On 19 June 2007 black ice caused numerous vehicle accidents in the Buckland area.

 The Buckland timber mill operated from 1948 till 1981.

 The area was formerly known as Prosser Plains.
-In 1846 it was renamed in honour of the renowned geologist, Doctor William Buckland.
+In 1846 it was renamed in honour of the renowned geologist and Dean of Westminster, William Buckland.

 Buckland was gazetted as a locality in 1960.